A camping cot can keep you warm, elevated, and comfortable outdoors. Here are the best camping cots currently on the market.

 Before buying a cot, you’ll want to first ensure that the cot is big enough for you to sleep on without resting on the frame.
 Most cots are long enough to fit people as tall as 6 feet and run just over 2 feet wide.

 If you’re on the taller or wider side, many cots offer XL or XXL versions.
 These cots are generally longer and wider to accommodate larger people.

+On this list, the Teton Sports Outfitter XXL Camp Cot offers a whopping 81 inches from head to toe.
 If you’re not sure whether a cot will fit you, look for the specifications online.
 The specs page will show the cot’s dimensions, so you’ll be able to see whether it’s a good fit for you.